 Negative self-talk is just one example of automatic, conditioned behavior.
 Other examples include smoking cigarettes, punching walls, and eating certain comfort foods.
 To change these behaviors, you must examine their origins and their purpose.
-If your self-talk negatively, perhaps you use phrases that your parents did when you were a child.
+If your self-talk remains negative, perhaps you use phrases that your parents used against you as a child.
 You began to imitate them until the self-talk was automatic.

 Maybe you smoke when you get stressed because your first sweetheart did the same.
 Perhaps as a teenager, you turned to binge eating to combat boredom and loneliness, and the habit persists to this day.
 You may not even realize that you have been bored or lonely.
 A medical and sometimes a legal professional can help you review your past.
 So now you can identify the various people's influences in your life.
 Together, the two of you can figure out the purposes of malicious behavior and discuss which alternatives could be realistic and productive.

-Is Required You must continuously monitor yourself to change automatic behaviors.
-This monitoring requires a tremendous amount of discipline, but you can expect dramatic life changes as a result.
+You must continuously monitor yourself to change automatic behaviors.
+Monitoring yourself requires a tremendous amount of discipline, but dramatic life changes occur as a result.
 After all, you are replacing a destructive element in your life with something more productive.
 You make the conscious choice to identify and recognize problematic behaviors and deploy substitute thoughts, feelings, or actions that serve a better purpose.
-Some people accomplish this task alone, but a qualified professional can be a tremendous ally.
-Learn more from brain injury lawyers near you to discover more about paying for therapy after a personal accident injury in the city.
-Call now at (213) 596-9642.
+Some people accomplish this task alone, but a qualified professional can help.
+Learn more from brain injury lawyers near you to discover more about paying for therapy after suffering from a personal injury from an accident.
+Call us today.
+(213) 596-9642.